 The big question when it comes to compost piles is to turn or not to turn?
-While cool piles of compost may not necessarily need turning, they could definitely benefit from periodical aeration to close the gaps in the oxygen-deprived spaces of the piles.
+While cool piles of compost may not necessarily need turning, they could definitely benefit from periodical aeration to open some gaps in the oxygen-deprived spaces of the piles.

 Hot piles of compost do need frequent aeration because their microorganisms suck up the oxygen in their open spaces fairly quickly.
 You should basically aerate any compost heap that has started producing ammonia or gone anaerobic.

 Why Is Water Important for Compost Piles?

 Water is an important nutrient in your composting process, as it helps keep the pile’s temperature regulated.
 Moisture levels need to be present in the right amounts because too much or too little water can actually hurt the pile, which in terms of numbers is 40 percent to 60 percent water.

 Water is an essential nutrient for most if not all life including the microorganisms and insects that help decompose compost.
 If there’s too much water in your compost pile, these microorganisms won’t break down the compost as effectively.

 Is There an Easier Way To Introduce Air Into Compost Besides Turning It?

 There is no easy way per se of aerating compost, but you can run a perforated-pipe along the ground so that both ends stick out the outside of the pile.
 Then, run a second pipe vertically, and then build your compost pile around the vertical pipe, and over the bottom pipes.
 The goal of the pipes is to deliver air to the inner bulk of the pile.

 How Often To Turn Compost

 The guidelines to aerate a compost pile are pretty simple, where it is recommended that you turn small-batch piles of compost every few days for the first two weeks.
 You can tone the schedule down to once a week for the next four to eight weeks.